Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 The story creation year is 2016.

-The release number is 6.
+The release number is 7.

-The story description is "This is an adaptation of the scene from Monty Python
+The story description is "This is an adaptation of the scene from

-Figure of Bridgekeeper is the file "bridgekeeper.png".
+Figure of BridgeKeeper is the file "bridgekeeper.png".

 Include Basic Screen Effects by Emily Short.

-Part 1 - Globals
+Volume 1 - Globals

-The description of the player is "As resplendent as ever in [our] regalia as one
+The description of the player is "As resplendent as ever in [our] regalia

-of the famous Knights of the Round Table."
+as one of the famous Knights of the Round Table."

-Part 2 - Start Up
+Volume 2 - Start Up

 When play begins:

-say "[bold type]England 932 A. D.[roman type][paragraph break][bold type]
+say "[bold type]England 932 A. D.[roman type][paragraph break]

-The story so far...[roman type][paragraph break]Arthur, son of
+[bold type]The story so far...[roman type][paragraph break]Arthur, son of

-Urthur Pendragon, King of the Britons has ridden the width and
+Urthur Pendragon, King of the Britons has ridden the width and breadth of

-an invincible Black Knight, and helping to erroneously convict and
+Knight, and helping to erroneously convict and therefore cause the burning

-therefore cause the burning of an alleged witch, Arthur was tasked
+of an alleged witch, Arthur was tasked by God to find the Holy Grail.

-ominously with Arthur and his Knights of the Round Table being
+[paragraph break]The quest began ominously with Arthur and his Knights of

-taunted by some Frenchmen.
-Defeat at the French castle utterly
+the Round Table being taunted by some Frenchmen.
+Defeat at the French

-continue.[paragraph break]";
+SPACE to continue.[paragraph break]";

 wait for the SPACE key;

-say "So, the Knights separated and searched for the Grail individually.
-Sir
+say "So, the Knights separated and searched for the Grail

-sacking Swamp Castle.[paragraph break]Meanwhile, Arthur discovered
+handedly sacking Swamp Castle.[paragraph break]Meanwhile, Arthur

-say 'Ni' to an old crone in order to defeat the Knights Who Say Ni.
+an old crone in order to defeat the Knights Who Say Ni.[paragraph break]

-[paragraph break]Please press SPACE to continue.[paragraph break]";
+Please press SPACE to continue.[paragraph break]";

 wait for the SPACE key;

-say "Arthur's Knights reassemble while searching for Tim the Enchanter.
+say "Arthur's Knights reassemble while searching for Tim the

-using the Holy Hand Grenade of Antioch.
+after using the Holy Hand Grenade of Antioch.
 Within the cave, Arthur

-discovered the last words of Joseph of Arimathea, which told of the
+discovered the last words of Joseph of Arimathea, which told of the final

-remaining knights approach the Bridge of Death...";
+knights approach the Bridge of Death...";

 pause the game.